nodejs/node-gyp/README.md

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It bundles the [gyp](https://code.google.com/p/gyp/) project used by the Chromium team and takes away the pain of dealing with the various differences in build platforms.
+It bundles the [gyp](https://code.google.com/p/gyp/) project formerly used by the Chromium team (they now use [GN](https://chromium.googlesource.com/chromium/src/tools/gn/)) and takes away the pain of dealing with the various differences in build platforms.
 It is the replacement to the `node-waf` program which is removed for node `v0.8`.
 If you have a native addon for node that still has a `wscript` file, then you should definitely add a `binding.gyp` file